-At a time when people are being isolated and kept apart, the furthering isolator, Brexit, is heading towards a possible no-deal, and rumours of an even stricter lockdown are looming; Sparky and the Misfits provide us with a much needed musical relief.
-Christmas just got a little bit less lonely.
+At a time when people are being isolated and kept apart, the furthering isolator, Brexit, is heading towards a possible no-deal, and rumours of an even stricter lockdown are looming, Sparky and the Misfits provide us with a much needed musical relief.
+The holidays just got a little bit less miserable.

 This is my first Cornwall trip.
 It’s also my first Covid trip.

 The idea was to take the train from London Paddington early in the morning so I’d get the most out of my first day in Newquay.
 Five hours from London via Plymouth to Par, I will change trains to Newquay.
 This is the longest I’ve had to wear a mask yet.
 It goes surprisingly well, and the horror stories I’ve read in the news about people flocking to Cornwall instead of going abroad this summer don’t seem to apply when travelling on a Monday.
 It’s no challenge to sit at a safe social distance until I reach my destination as there are not many people on the train.